Christ Church Burial Ground

 Visit the graves of Benjamin Franklin and other early American leaders

-Others include John Dunlap, who printed the Constitution and Declaration of Independence, composer and poet Francis Hopkinson, and medical pioneers Dr. Benjamin Rush and Dr. Philip Syng Physick.
-Divided into quadrants, the ground is mapped and plots identified with markers where the original inscriptions are gone.
+Others buried here include John Dunlap, who printed the Constitution and Declaration of Independence, composer and poet Francis Hopkinson and medical pioneers Dr. Benjamin Rush and Dr. Philip Syng Physick.
+Divided into quadrants, the ground is mapped and plots are identified with markers where the original inscriptions are gone.
 A book of 50 biographies is available for purchase at Christ Church.

-Christ Church acquired this burial ground “on the outskirts of town” in 1719 after its churchyard cemetery was full.
+Christ Church, located three blocks away, acquired this burial ground “on the outskirts of town” in 1719 after its churchyard cemetery was full.
 In 1772, the church built the brick wall, which was rededicated in 1927.
-In 1864, parishioner Edward Clark, concerned about the deterioration of the headstones, created a plot plan and recorded every inscription then in existence.
+In 1864, parishioner Edward Clark, concerned about the deterioration of the headstones, created a plot plan and recorded every inscription in existence at that time.

 The burial ground was reopened to the public in 2003 after being closed for the last 25 years.